NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 The `Theia <https://github.com/sweeneychris/TheiaSfM>`_ package is used to find the initial camera poses.

-See :numref:`rig_calibrator_example` for a solved example having all inputs, outputs, and commands, and :numref:`sfm_iss` for a larger example covering a full ISS module.
+See :numref:`rig_calibrator_example` for a solved example, :numref:`sfm_iss` for a larger example covering a full ISS module, and :numref:`rig_msl` for an example using MSL Curiosity rover images.

 .. figure:: ../images/rig_calibrator_textures.png
    :name: rig_calibrator_textures